Les Femmes collantes

-Les Femmes collantes is a French film released in 1938, directed by Pierre Caron.
+Les Femmes collantes is a 1938 French film directed by Pierre Caron.
 It is based on the 1886 opéra bouffe of the same name by Léon Gandillot, and was preceded by a 1920 film written by Gandillot and directed by Georges Monca with Charles Prince.

 Plot

 Jacques Badinois is a wealthy lawyer with three women bent on marrying him: his mistress, a young widow, and his maid.
 He and his clerk's intended fiancée then fall in love.
 He gives all four women the same date and time for their wedding, and marries her.